simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Flint pouch, Lahul, West Tibet From the collection of S. N. Roerich 368

-Eker on brass charm box From the collection of S. N. Roerich 369
+Deer on brass charm box From the collection of S. N. Roerich 369

 *To face page*

 Photograph of deer on brass charm box 369

-Conventionalized figure of deer on silvered iron pen case From the collection of S. N. Roerich 370
+Conventionalized figure of deer on silvered iron pen case 370 From the collection of S. N. Roerich

 Photograph of deer on silvered iron pen case 370

-Metal plaque from Derge From the S. N. Roerich collection 371
+Metal plaque from Derge 371 From the S. N. Roerich collection

-Metal plaque from the Noin ula Mountains From the Kozlov finds 371
+Metal plaque from the Noin ula Mountains 371 From the Kozlov finds

 Conventionalized figure of swan (end piece) 372